Button

 Accessibility

-When using the button on mobile, keep in mind that its height might change based on the preferred font size that the user has set system-wide for accessibility purposes.
+When using buttons on mobile, remember that their height may change based on the user's system-wide preferred font size for accessibility.

-So on small devices, the button could take up way too much of the screen if we use more than a few words.
-This decreases the usability of the other parts of the screen, especially if the button is pinned to the bottom.
+On small devices, buttons with more than a few words can dominate the screen, reducing the usability of other elements—especially if the button is pinned to the bottom.

 Content